jayrandez/JavaAliens/MethodLookup.md

 ## Lookup Rules

-1. Method must be found beforehand, either through explicit or reflective class loading.
+1. Method must be found beforehand, either through manual or reflective class loading.

 2. Type checking is mandatory to prevent segfaults, stack issues, and undefined operation.
 It verifies all non-JavaAliens can be coerced to matching arguments, every JavaObject is InstanceOf each argument class, and the number of arguments matches.